BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 Viewing Subsections in the Outline
 ***********************************

-The follow example shows three subsections in a section, all collapsed, in the course outline:
+The following example shows three subsections in a section, all collapsed, in the course outline:

 .. image:: ../Images/subsections.png
  :alt: Three collapsed subsections in the outline